epfl-ada/ada-2023-project-todolegax/Datastory.md

 P-value: 0.00077318
 The difference in avg. rating is statistically significant between medium and big breweries.

-We can conclude that there is likely to be a significant (at significance level 0.05) statisticall difference between the small, medium and large breweries in term of rating obtained.
-Given the plot just on top, being a bigger breweries tend to increase the mean rating obtained and reduce the standard deviation.
+We can conclude that there is likely to be a significant (at level $0.05$) statistical difference between the small, medium and large breweries in terms of the obtained average rating.
+Hence, it seems that being a larger brewery tends to increase the mean rating obtained and reduce the standard deviation.

-## Reviews' length VS breweries' size
+## Do larger breweries get longer reviews?

-We do the same analysis but to see if the brewery size metrics impacts the average review length obtained by the breweries
+Untill now we have only looked at the numerical rating.
+But a review is (usually) much more, and in every review there is a huge amount of information that can help us to measure the perceived quality of a product.
+For example, it would be interesting to assess if the brewery size impacts somehow on the average review length obtained by the breweries.

 ![cat](./plots/review_length.png)

+As before, to give statistical relevance to our first impression, we divide our breweries into 3 size categories ("small", "medium", "big").
+By computing the mean and standard deviation of the ratings for each one of the 3 categories, we can then perform an hypothesis testing to see if there is some statistical differencens in terms of review length.

-We perform t-test anlysis at the 0.05 significance level under the hypotesis $H_0$ : *There is no statistically significant difference in average review length between the breweries size categories.* To see if the size category of a brewery impacts the average review length obtained.
+By setting a null hypothesis $H_0$ : *There is no statistically significant difference in average review length between the breweries size categories.*, we can perform a t-test analysis to see if the size category of a brewery impacts the average review length obtained:

 T-statistic: -12.7465
 P-value: 0.00000000